 - Transfer each eluted ChIP DNA to a 250 μl PCR tube.
 Add 2 μl Proteinase K and 5 μl 5 M NaCl.
 Vortex to mix.
 Heat in a thermocycler at 65°C overnight. - Following reversal of cross-links, transfer DNA to a new 1.5 ml microcentrifuge tube.
 Add 125 μl phenol and 64 μl chloroform/isoamyl alcohol (24:1).
 Shake vigorously for 15 seconds to mix (do not vortex).
 Incubate at room temperature for 5 minutes. - Centrifuge in a microcentrifuge at maximum speed for 2 minutes.
 Transfer the aqueous layer (top layer) to a new 1.5 ml microcentrifuge tube.
 A hazy white layer at interface may still be present. - Add 125 μl chloroform/isoamyl alcohol (24:1) to the aqueous layer in the new tube.
 Shake vigorously for 15 seconds to mix (do not vortex).
 Incubate at room temperature for 5 minutes. - 5.
 During the incubation, set up new 1.5 ml microcentrifuge tubes for each ChIP reaction and add 2 μl Carrier to each tube. - 6.
 Centrifuge the DNA purifications in a microcentrifuge at maximum speed (> 18,000 x g) for 2 minutes.
 Transfer the aqueous layer (top layer) to microcentrifuge tube containing Carrier. - 7.
 Add 300 μl 100% ethanol to the DNA solution and briefly vortex to mix. - 8.
-Place samples at -80°C for 30 minutes to precipitate the DNA. - 9.
+Place samples at -80°C for 2 hours to precipitate the DNA. - 9.
 Centrifuge in a microcentrifuge at maximum speed (> 18,000 x g) for 15 minutes at 4°C. Mark the tube where you expect the pellet to form as it may not be visible. - 10.
 Carefully remove the supernatant with a pipet.
 Avoid disturbing the location of the DNA pellet. - 11.
 Add 500 μl 70% ethanol to each tube and invert to mix. - 12.
 Centrifuge in a microcentrifuge at maximum speed (> 18,000 x g) for 5 minutes at 4°C. Mark the tube where you expect the pellet to form as it may not be visible. - 13.
-Remove 400 μl supernatant and centrifuge a second time at maximum speed (> 18,000 x g) for 2 minutes at 4°C. Carefully remove as much residual ethanol as possible with a P200 pipet taking care not to disturb the pellet. - Air-dry the pellet for 10-15 minutes (until residual ethanol has evaporated).
-Resuspend the pellet in 40 μl Low-EDTA TE Buffer.
-Proceed to Section I: Repair I to begin NGS library preparation.
+Remove 400 μl supernatant and centrifuge a second time at maximum speed (> 18,000 x g) for 2 minutes at 4°C. Carefully remove as much residual ethanol as possible with a P200 pipet taking care not to disturb the pellet. - 14.
+Air-dry the pellet for 10-15 minutes (until residual ethanol has evaporated). - 15.
+To perform post-IP analysis of enriched chromatin, resuspend the pellet in 20 μl Low-EDTA TE Buffer.
+Remove 2 μl for analysis in Section K: Analysis of Enriched DNA and Chromatin Quality.
+The remaining 18 μl will be diluted with Low-EDTA TE to a total volume of

+40 μl and used in Section L: Repair I to begin NGS library preparation.
 Alternatively, ChIP DNA may be stored at -20°C.